willibrandon/rustscout/CONTRIBUTING.md

 Feel free to open an issue or reach out to the maintainers directly.

-Thank you for contributing to RTrace! 🚀
+Thank you for contributing to RustScout! 🚀